 I purposefully charge significantly less than other therapists in Littleton who have the same level of experience and expertise in order to make it more affordable.
 I charge only $160 per session regardless if you want a family member to participate with you.
 Each session is approximately 50 minutes, and the initial session can be slightly longer.

 Do you take insurance?answer

-I do not accept most insurance at this time, but I will provide you with a statement that contains everything you need to submit to your insurance company for reimbursement if you would like to do so.
+I do not accept any insurance at this time, but I will provide you with a statement that contains everything you need to submit to your insurance company for reimbursement if you would like to do so.
+Please note, that I am NOT in-network with any insurance.
 Insurance companies most often require that you have a mental health diagnosis in order to access your benefits.
 I find that many people do not like to be labeled or to have such a diagnosis on file with their insurance company.
 In addition, insurance companies frequently take decision making away from the therapy process and away from where it should be – with the client and therapist.
 Lastly, because Solution-Focused Brief Therapy typically only takes 4-6 sessions, it frequently costs less than paying co-pays for 20 sessions of problem-focused therapy.
 This, combined with my lower fee, makes treatment quite affordable.

 Do you have a sliding fee scale?answer

 I am willing to negotiate a slightly lower session fee if the situation warrants it.